denialromeo/borders-quiz/README.md

 * The top-level labels of borders.json and quiz_modes.json *must* match.
 * All entries in borders.json *must* be unique.
 Add trailing underscores when needed to avoid conflicts with entries in existing quiz modes.

-You can find fusion table data for the map overlays [here](https://research.google.com/tables?source=ft2573812&corpus=fusion).
+You can find fusion table data for the map overlays [here](https://research.google.com/tables?source=ft2573812&corpus=fusion) and U.S.-specific information [here](https://support.google.com/fusiontables/answer/1182141?hl=en).